nomcomm/IndependentStudy_NolanJahn/README.md

 ### Step 1: Reconstucting the brain

-The first step in this project is to take the T1 MRI scan and to digitally reconstruct a 3D image of the brain, including all the segmented parts.
+The first step in this project is to take the T1 MRI scan, and to digitally reconstruct a 3D image of the brain, including all the segmented parts.
-There are three main steps to the reconstruction: installing freesurfer (the MRI scan analyzing software), run the reconstruction command, and finally check the results of the command.
+There are three main steps to the reconstruction: installing freesurfer (the MRI scan analyzing software), running the reconstruction command, and finally check the results of the command.
 Here is the entire [tutorial.](https://github.com/nomcomm/IndependentStudy_NolanJahn/blob/master/brain_segmentation/Segmentation.md)

 #### Installing freesurfer

 Here is the link to [FreeSurfer website.](https://surfer.nmr.mgh.harvard.edu/) There are versions for various operating systems, I personally used a Mac for this project, so the following instructions will all be specific for a Mac, however FreeSurfer has their own Wiki page that can help with any questions that you will have not addressed in this [tutorial.](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki)
-It is crucial after downloading to the software, to also download a license agreement, this is free as well.
+It is crucial after downloading the software, to also download a license agreement, this is free as well.

 #### Running Reconstruction command

 Utalizing FreeSurfer is done in what is called the Terminal for Macs.
 The Terminal is a powerful tool to operate the software, and it helps to have some background on how to code in command line language, although it is not necessary.
-After having the checked that the download for FreeSurfer worked correctly, it is time to code FreeSurfer to run the "Recon-all" command, which will reconstruct the MRI scan, which should be saved as a NIFTI file, into a 3D image.
+After having checked that the download for FreeSurfer worked correctly, it is time to code FreeSurfer to run the "Recon-all" command, which will reconstruct the MRI scan
+The T1 scan should be saved as a NIFTI file, and will be turned into a 3D image after the recon-all command.
-If the command is running properly, it will take several hours or up to a day, for your computer to finish the reconstruction, depending on the processing power of your computer.
+If the command is running properly, it will take several hours or days, for your computer to finish the reconstruction, depending on the processing power of your computer.

 #### Checking the results

 The finished product will result in a new folder in the folder that held your original NIFTI T1 MRI scan.
-This folder will have the name surf, and it will should have several different images that have a label of lh or rh, which stand for left hemisphere and right hemisphere respectively.
+This folder will have the name surf, and it should have several different images that have a label of lh or rh, which stand for left hemisphere and right hemisphere respectively.
 The two that are of most interest are lh.pial and rh.pial, both of these are 3D images of the outer cortical surface, which is what is wanted to be printed.
 Freeview, the viewing app for FreeSurfer, can be used to open both lh.pial and rh.pial.
 After this step, you will be ready to move on to preparing the 3D images for printing.